An alternating labeling on a spanning tree of Seifert graphs and applications in knot theory: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Tsuyoshi Kobayashi, Jaeun Lee, Young Soo Kwon and Myoungsoo Seo for helpful discussion and Lee Rudolph for his comments.
-A critical error in the first version was pointed by Tsuyoshi Kobayashi.
-Author has learnt critical facts about the induced graphs from Jaeun Lee and Young Soo Kwon.
+The referee's keen and thoughtful observations, which led the article to take this current form, are thankfully acknowledged.
+He also like to thank Hunki Baek, Younghae Do, Tsuyoshi Kobayashi, Young Soo Kwon, Jaeun Lee and Myoungsoo Seo for helpful discussion and Lee Rudolph for his comments.
+A critical error in the first version was pointed out by Tsuyoshi Kobayashi.
+The author has learnt critical facts about the Seifert graphs from Jaeun Lee and Young Soo Kwon.
 The \TeX\, macro package PSTricks~\cite{PSTricks} was essential for typesetting the equations and figures.